-The lady sigh'd, the lady smiled, then placed her fingers taper wout the time the former swain had from his lodgings started.
+- The lady sigh'd, the lady smiled, then placed her fingers taper - Upon the gallant groomsman's arm, who forthwith cut a caper. - The vows were said, the prayers were read, the wedded pair departed - About the time the former swain had from his lodgings started. - Don Sluggard entered by one gate as they drove out the other